HALLOWEEN? | NOBODY DEBUT EVENT | 1ST NOV

 ‘Six hours queueing without water.
 People fainting’, read one of the first messages we received.
 Others echoed the same, describing waiting in blistering heat for hours, with minimal shade or updates.
 ‘My first night at Boomtown was gone before I even got through the gate.’

-While queueing is an unavoidable part of going to a festival, and comparisons can be drawn between the wait times at Glastonbury, the latter has almost double the capacity of Boomtown and yet shorter waiting times.
-It seems like reducing wait times should be a priority for next year.
+While queueing is an unavoidable part of going to a festival, and comparisons can be drawn between the wait times at Glastonbury, the latter has almost double the capacity of Boomtown and yet arguably shorter waiting times.
+While it's quite a simple issue, it seems like reducing wait times should be a priority for next year.

 One particularly pertinent quote summed it up nicely: